 - Complete the FAFSA by April 15 during your first, second and third year at Hanover (code: 001801).

 Scholarship deadline is December 1.
-Application opens this fall.
+Apply online now.

 To be considered for a Templeton Scholarship, students must apply for admission to Hanover College and complete the Benjamin Templeton Scholarship application by December 1.